 - Best selling printables on Etsy to make passive money

-Let’s start with the types of fees that Etsy charges on its platforms with some relevant examples.
+Let’s start with the types of fees that Etsy charges its sellers with some relevant examples.

 Please note that it is free to open an Etsy seller account; anyone can make an Etsy shop and start selling as long as he meets the eligibility criteria to sell on Etsy.